dkimhw/launch_school/js_109/js_109_written.md

     * Rule #2: Inner scope variables cannot be accessed in outer scope

       * Outer scope in this case is the global scope.
-      * Note that a local variable only comes into existence when you call that function - the mere act of defining a function does not create any variable.
+      * Note that a local variable only comes into existence when you call that function - the mere act of declaring a function does not create any variable.
-      * When `aFunc()` is called - `a` will be created and accessible in the funciton scope but immediately discarded once the function executes and returns to the main flow of the program
+      * When `aFunc()` is called - `a` will be created and accessible at the function scope but immediately discarded once the function executes and returns to the main flow of the program

       ```javascript
       function aFunc() {